helia295/torchpruning/README.md

 # torchpruning
-DNN Gradient Pruning using PyTorch
+Building DNN with quantized convolution layers using PyTorch.

+Perform Stochastic Pruning and Rounding and Grouping on gradients in backward pass.

-Train on FashionMnist dataset
+Train on FashionMnist dataset.